New Model Adds Human Reactions to Flood Risk Assessment

 Researchers at North Carolina State University have created a land change model that simulates interactions between urban growth, increased flooding and how humans adapt in response.
 The new model could offer a more realistic assessment of risk for urban planners, natural resource managers and other local government stakeholders.

-“Traditional risk assessment typically involves overlaying inundation layers – areas that may flood – onto existing development or population distribution to identify areas and communities at risk,” says Georgina Sanchez, research scholar in NC State’s Center for Geospatial Analytics and corresponding author of the work.
+“Traditional risk assessment typically involves overlaying inundation layers – areas that may flood – onto existing development or population distribution to identify areas and communities at risk,” said Georgina Sanchez, a research scholar at NC State’s Center for Geospatial Analytics and corresponding author of the work.
 “Yet this approach only provides a partial picture.

 The model, FUTURES 3.0 (FUTure Urban-Regional Environment Simulation), is an open-source, scalable model that includes three components of flood risk: exposure, which refers to urban development patterns; hazard, which includes increases in flooding due to climate change; and vulnerability, or the adaptive response of people living in the area.
 The model incorporates climate data as well as demographic, socio-economic and flood-damage data.

-The researchers used the greater Charleston (S.C.) metropolitan area as their test case.
+The researchers used the greater metropolitan area of Charleston, South Carolina as their test case.
 Charleston is a rapidly developing urban area located in a low-lying region bordered by the Atlantic Ocean and numerous rivers.

 By comparing land change projections for 2035 and 2050 against a 2020 baseline and across various policy intervention and response scenarios, they envisioned possible demographic and population shifts and identified which scenarios resulted in the least exposure to future flooding, as well as where flood risk remained highest across the landscape.